weeno5/BlackJack/README.md

-Python Code for BlackJack Text Version
+## Python Code for BlackJack Text Version

+Run the Python code and enjoy!